hde-devops-exam/challenge/README.md

 # about this repository
-this is the entrance to apply challenge hde-devops exam for candidates
+this is the entrance to apply your challenge on hde-devops exam for candidates

 # how to